stormchaserroleplaying/stormchaserRPG/Talents/Cleric/War/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-Your god blesses you with an additional fanaticism while strike your enemies.
+*Your god blesses you with an additional fanaticism while strike your enemies.*

 When you use the Strike action, you can make one addtional Strike action without taking the multiattack pentalty.

-You can use this feature a number of times equal to your spellcasting attribute modifier.
+You can use this ability a number of times equal to your spellcasting attribute modifier.
 You regain all expended uses when you finish a long rest.

 ### War God’s Blessing

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and War Priest
+#### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and War Priest<br>**Actions:** Free
-You grant the inspiration of your deity to an ally’s strikes.
-As a free action on your turn you can use your channel divinity to grant a creature within 30 feet of you the ability to take 20 on their next attack roll, instead of rolling to hit.
+*You grant the inspiration of your deity to an ally’s strikes.*

+On your turn you can use your Channel Divinity to grant a creature within 30 feet of you the ability to take 20 on their next attack roll, instead of rolling to hit.

 ### Avatar of Battle

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 8th Level Spells and War God’s Blessing
+*Your faith shields you, allowing you to stand strong against many attacks.*

 You gain resistance to bludgeoning, piercing, and slashing damage from non-magical attacks.